Alan Dershowitz Claims ‘I Kept My Underwear On’ During ‘Massage’ By ‘Old Russian’ At Jeffrey Epstein’s Mansion

 According to Axios.com reporter Jonathan Swan, who appeared on Fox News this week following Epstein’s arrest, Dershowitz repeated his admission of receiving a “massage” at Epstein’s home in an Axios interview, but as quoted by the site Crooks and Liars, Dershowitz told Swan that his masseuse was “an old, old Russian.”

 Dershowitz also claimed in his WPLG interview that he never saw young girls during his visits to Epstein’s residences.
-But in her affidavit, posted online via the document site Scribd, the woman who claims that she had “sexual intercourse” with Dershowitz at 16 years old — Virginia Robert Giuffre — also said that Dershowitz was so relaxed about the sexual activity at Epstein’s homes, that he “would come and chat with Epstein while I was giving oral sex to Epstein.”
+But in her affidavit, posted online via the document site Scribd, the woman who claims that she had “sexual intercourse” with Dershowitz at 16 years old — Virginia Roberts Giuffre — also said that Dershowitz was so relaxed about the sexual activity at Epstein’s homes, that he “would come and chat with Epstein while I was giving oral sex to Epstein.”

 Dershowitz was a member of Epstein’s defense team when the multi-millionaire was first indicted for sex trafficking in 2007 and 2008.
-The Harvard lawyer was instrumental in negotiating a controversial “non-prosecution” agreement, reported last year by The Miami Herald, that resulted in Epstein serving just 13 months in prison, much of that time out of the prison facility on “work release.”
+The Harvard lawyer was instrumental in negotiating a controversial “non-prosecution” agreement, reported last year by the Miami Herald, that resulted in Epstein serving just 13 months in prison, much of that time out of the prison facility on “work release.”